ArtOfCode-/concaten/README.md

   * [ ] Thorough code review
     Finding places where the code is needlessly complicated, duplicated, or the like, and fixing it.
+    * Make sure `PropMap` and `MethodMap` have the same interface, to the extent possible.
   * [ ] Profiling/optimizing.
     Design some code that'll test as many features as possible, as strenuously as possible, so that we have a good program to benchmark and profile